zealvora/certified-kubernetes-application-developer/practice-tests/dep-upgrade.md

 ### Background

 You are a Kubernetes administrator responsible for maintaining applications on a Kubernetes cluster that has recently been upgraded to the latest version.
-You've discovered an old deployment manifest file, `old-nginx-deployment.yaml`, which was used to deploy an Nginx application on a much older Kubernetes version (1.15).
+You've discovered an old deployment manifest file, `old-deployment.yaml`, which was used to deploy an Nginx application on a much older Kubernetes version (1.15).

 This manifest file is no longer compatible with the current Kubernetes API versions and will fail if applied directly.

 ### Your Task

-Your goal is to update the `old-nginx-deployment.yaml` manifest to make it compatible with your current Kubernetes environment.
-The application's core requirements—running 3 replicas of Nginx image must remain the same.
+Your goal is to update the `old-deployment.yaml` manifest to make it compatible with your current Kubernetes environment.
 In case if any container errors, save the logs to error-container.txt

 `old-deployment.yaml`
 ```sh